gabsens/PNG-text-editor/README.md

 # Comments :

+Build with g++.

 The tool creates a file named "modified.png" in the same folder as the target file.

 This tool is intented to be used with the `tEXt` chunk as argument, as it is a legit PNG chunk.
 The keyword and payload can be anything, letting you hide any text or file inside your innocent .png file.

+If the payload or keyword contains special caracters, you need to enclose it with single quotation marks.
+For example`./pngtext /path/file.png tEXt testKeyword 'F!MxMV2'`

 Will probably fail on Windows.